nstankov-bg/docs.plutus-community.com/book/docs/lectures/Lecture4.md

 ```

 ## The Writer parameter: w
-This type parameter can not be of any type but it must be an instance of the type class `Monoid`.
+This type parameter can not be of any type but an instance of the type class `Monoid`.
 An example of data type which is an instance of this class is `List`.
 This parameter of the Contract monad is essential because it allows us to bring information back from the contract to the trace and also to the _PAB_, the Plutus Application Backend.
 We will be able to pass info back from the contract running in the wallet to the outside world.
 Let us see an example:
 ```haskell
 myContract :: Contract [Int] BlockchainActions Text () myContract = do